xhdlphzr/Calculate/README.md

 ### Install

-> If you use Windows, you can use this command to install it to desktop
+> If you use Windows, you can use this command to install it to "C:\\Program Files\\Calculate"

 ```shell
 make install